Avkash/mldl/pages/highsierra-virtualbox.md

  - Enable Audio, Drag and Drop (Host to Guest), Clipboard (bidirectional)
  - Get the installations going

-# Start Now
+# Now boot the VM first time:

 ##  Remove sierra.iso from the boot list and set HDD as boot
-After VM is working, chainging > resolution (Note: did not work)
+After VM is working, chainging > resolution:
-$ VBoxManage setextradata HighSierra13x64 "VBoxInternal2/EfiGopMode" 5
+- $ VBoxManage setextradata HighSierra13x64 VBoxInternal2/EfiGraphicsResolution 1920x1080
+- Youur options are as below:
 - 1  800×600
 - 2 1024×768
 - 3 1280×1024
 - 4 1440×900
 - 5 1920×1200

-## Happy cracking....
+# Enjoy using it.
+@avkashchauhan